When it comes to relaxing holidays, there’s no town like a wine town.

 Take in charming views from the Chateau Saint-Leon, a former castle built in the 13th century and now a chapel dedicated to Saint Leo.
 Walk along the Rue de Rempart Sud for the village’s most photogenic spots.
 Try to find the L’Authentique Pain d’Epices store here to get some pastries.

-Later on during our holiday, we returned to Eguisheim to buy wine.
+Later on, we returned to Eguisheim to buy wine.
 We got several bottles of Reisling (dry white wine), Muscat (fruity white wine), and Cremant d’Alsace rosé (the region’s sparkling wine) from Leon Beyer and Wolfberger.
-For brunch, we dropped by the La Galinette where we had delicious savory and dessert crepes, all paired with wine of course.
+For brunch, we dropped by the La Galinette, where we had delicious savory and dessert crepes, all paired with wine, of course.

 Hike from Eguisheim to Les Trois Chateaux

 From the village center, we followed the Rue de Trois Chateaux and walked for almost an hour along vineyards.
-The first 3 kilometers of the hike go through vineyards up a mild slope.
-We then passed the quiet village of Husseren-les-Chateaux, where we didn’t see a soul save for one man washing his car who looked up to greet us.
+The first 3 kilometers of the hike goes through vineyards up a mild slope.
+We then passed the quiet village of Husseren-les-Chateaux.

 The final kilometer, though, proved to be quite challenging, but still doable for a hobby hiker like me.
-The slope became steeper until we finally reached Les Troix Chateaux.
+The slope became steeper until we finally reached Les Trois Chateaux.

 Back at Eguisheim, we collected our car and drove on to the next stop: Lac du Ballon.

 Views in Lac du Ballon and Grand Ballon